chg-training/chg-training-resources/docs/bioinformatics/programming_with_gene_annotations3/009_challenge_questions.md

 :::caution Wartning

-Some of these challenges involve changes to your `parse_gff3_to_dataframe()` function.
+Some of these challenges involve changes to your `read_gff()` function.
 Make sure and test it to ensure it still works!

 Also, if you like your edits and put them in your **gmsgff** package, remember to run `R CMD INSTALL gmsgff` again to